 Virtual schooling has largely forced moms, not dads, to quit work.
-It will hurt the economy for years
+It will hurt the economy for years.

-The pandemic recession has been dubbed a “SHE-session” because it has hurt women far worse than men.
-The share of women working or looking for work has fallen to the lowest levels since 1988, wiping out decades of hard fought gains women made in the workplace.
+The pandemic recession has been dubbed a “she-session” because it has hurt women far worse than men.
+The share of women working or looking for work has fallen to the lowest levels since 1988, wiping out decades of hard-fought gains in the workplace.

-On Friday, the Labor Department jobs report showed the economy has gained back just over half of the jobs lost in March and April, but the situation remains dire for women.
-There are 2.2 million fewer women working or looking for work now than in January, versus 1.5 million fewer men, according to the labor department data.
+On Friday, the Labor Department jobs report showed that the economy has gained back just over half of the jobs lost in March and April, but the situation remains dire for women.
+There are 2.2 million fewer women working or looking for work now than in January, vs. 1.5 million fewer men, according to the Labor Department data.

 Put another way, women have recovered only about 39 percent of the big drop in the labor force they suffered in the spring, while men have recovered 58 percent of their jobs.
 Much of the difference in these diverging fortunes for men and women boils down to moms having to stop working to take care of kids.